Centrasis/RadField3DSimulation/README.md

         },
         {
             "name": "source_angle_beta",
-            "value": 0                  // This is a fixed values that never changes },
+            "value": 0                  // This is a fixed value that never changes },
         {
             "name": "source_opening_angle",